 Vedic teachings are rich in symbology and refer to deep, energetic principles.
 The monkey form of Hanuman symbolizes the mind and its restless, agitated nature.
 When we concentrate the power of the mind, there is nothing beyond our grasp -- its power is endless, like Hanuman’s.

 Transforming the restless, agitated monkey mind into a force of superhuman power, devotion and courage is what Hanuman represents.
 Those who've ever been to India understand the “distracted monkey” symbol.
 In many cities, there are monkeys running all over the place and they are not only restless; sometimes they are downright criminal!
-Share a free sample 2014 Numerology Forecast.Make 2014 your best year ever!
-Get a free overview including your Personal Year Number!
+Share a free sample Personal Astrology Profile.
+What makes you unique?
+Discover a snapshot of the cosmos at your birth and the forces that shape you.

 But Hanuman is not like that at all.
 He is a sort of Superman in the Vedic pantheon of gods.
 He has superhuman powers, like the capacity to fly.
 He has unimagined strength.
 In fact, he picked up an entire mountain and carried it across the sea, which he was able to leap all at once.
 He is focused and concentrated, having harnessed the power and vitality of the mind.